Skip Navigation

 Our Strategy

-A new three year LMC strategic plan for 2012-15 has been developed and the organisation is focused on the achievement of 6 key strategic objectives over the three years of the strategic plan.
+LMC has developed a strategic plan which is focused on the achievement of 6 key strategic objectives over the three years of the strategic plan.
+Our strategy objectives include:

 • The industry is equipped with the tools to encourage its commercial development.